 All local oscillators are phase-locked to an internal 100 MHz voltage controlled crystal oscillator (VCXO), which sets their close-in phase noise performance.
 The 100 MHz VCXO is in turn phase-locked to the internal 10 MHz TCXO for frequency accuracy and stability.
-For better frequency accuracy and stability than the TCXO onboard the SC5305A, or for frequency synchronization, the user can programmatically set the device to phase lock the TCXO to an external 10 MHz reference source by programming the REFERENCE\SETTING register.
+For better frequency accuracy and stability than the TCXO onboard the SC5405A, or for frequency synchronization, the user can programmatically set the device to phase lock the TCXO to an external 10 MHz reference source by programming the REFERENCE_SETTING register.
 It is important to note that the TCXO will only attempt to lock to an external source if one is detected.
 A typical external reference source minimum level of -10 dBm is required for detection to be successful.
 A reference source level of 0 dBm to +3 dBm is recommended for normal operation.
-The reference source is fed into the device through the "ref in" port.
+The reference source is feed into the device through the "ref in" port.
 The device can also export a copy of its internal reference through the "ref out" port.
-The output reference signal to the "ref out" port is disabled.
-It can be enabled by programming the REFERENCE\SETTING register.
+The output reference frequency is selectable for either 10 MHz or 100 MHz output.
+By default, routing of the reference signal to the "ref out" port is disabled.
+It can be enabled by programming the REFERENCE_SETTING register.
 This reference frequency is sourced from the internal 100 MHz OCXO, and the default output selection is 10 MHz, which is divided down from the 100 MHz VCXO.
 The output reference level is typically +3 dBm.